 I learned about these gloves while working with Addy Custom Meats.
 (The pros there are kind enough to let me help them while testing knives.)

 Company co-owner Eric Addy tossed me a cut resistant glove to wear when we started working on a Longhorn cow recently.

 I was so impressed after wearing one for an afternoon of breaking beef, I went home and ordered a pair.
-These gloves will be added to my hunting daypack.
+These gloves permanently reside in my hunting daypack.

 Here’s what to look for:

 Fit: There is no consistency in hand size.
 Eric is 6’4″ and has small hands.
 I’m 5’10” and have large hands.
 In fact, my hands are the same size as a friend of mine who is 6’7″.
 Get the right size for you.

 Composition: Cut protection can be influenced by the factors noted below.
 The more of these factors that can be engineered into a yarn, the more resistant it will be.
 Here’s some info from the eSafety Supplies website:

 - Strength: Examples include high performance yarns such as Kevlar, Dyneema, Spectra, etc.